Ciran0/Clia/README.md

 # Methodology, Organization of the Project

 ## 4.1 Minimum Viable Product (MVP)
-This **MVP** ensures that all major layers (Django, HTMX, Rust→WASM, Three.js) function together:

 1. **3D Globe Visualization**
-   - Basic globe in Three.js (orbit, zoom).
+   - Basic globe in Three.js
-   - Minimal visual theme.

-2. **Polygon Drawing & Storage**
+2. **Polygon and Polyline Drawing & Storage**
-   - Draw polygonal features on the globe.
+   - Draw polygonal features on the globe in a "node by node" fashion.
-   - Store data (coords, plate ID) in Django.
+   - Store data
-   - Basic create/delete operations.
+   - edit a created poligon by adding, deleting

 3. **Translation & Rotation of Polygons**
    - Select a polygon to **translate** or **rotate** on the globe.